synaptics-astra/doc/linux/index.rst

 Hardware Setup
 """"""""""""""

-To run usb_boot you will need to connect the USB TTL board and cable to Astra Machina as described in the :ref:`setup_serial_console` section above.
+To run usb_boot you will need to connect the USB-TTL board and cable to Astra Machina as described in the :ref:`setup_serial_console` section above.
 This will allow you to see console messages during the flashing process and input commands to the bootloader.
-You will also need to connect a USB cable from the host system to the USB type C USB 2.0 port on Astra Machina (next to the ethernet port).
+You will also need to connect a USB cable from the host system to the USB Type-C USB 2.0 port on Astra Machina (next to the ethernet port).

 .. figure:: media/usb-c.png

-    Astra Machina Component Diagram with USB type C USB 2.0 port highlighted
+    Astra Machina Component Diagram with USB Type-C USB 2.0 port highlighted

 Installing the WinUSB Driver (Windows Only)
 """""""""""""""""""""""""""""""""""""""""""

-Windows requires a special USB kernel driver to communicate with the Astra board over USB.
+Windows requires a special USB kernel driver to communicate with Astra Machina over USB.
 Please download the driver from `GitHub <https://github.com/synaptics-astra/usb-tool>`__.
-Linux and Mac hosts can access the Astra board from userspace and do not need any additional kernel drivers.
+Linux and Mac hosts can access the Astra board from user space and do not need any additional kernel drivers.

 After downloading and decompressing the USB Boot software package, right